 The young couple weren't hurting for money, but it still seemed foolish to turn down such a lucrative offer.
-Packed for the four week venture, Elliot's suitcase lay behind his seat; filled to maximum capacity.
+Elliot's suitcase lay behind his seat; filled to maximum capacity for the one month venture.
 He had also been encouraged to bring his scientific research.
 As such, Elliot's expensive, new laptop computer also sat nearby.